zekibaklan/3-EggTimer/README.md

 # Egg Timer
-You’ll be building a beautiful egg timer app to boil your eggs to perfection depending on how you prefer your eggs.
+Egg timer app to boil your eggs the way you prefer.

 ## What i used